smatechnologies/ibm-i-agent-docs/docs/security/user-profiles.md

 ## How to Enable an LSAM Operator User Profile

-The IBM i LSAM installation instructions and many places in this **IBM i LSAM** online help describe how to operate the LSAM software using the IBM i security officer profile (QSECOFR), or, using a user profile that has *ALLOBJ special authority.
+The IBM i LSAM installation instructions and many places in this **IBM i LSAM** documentation describe how to operate the LSAM software using the IBM i security officer profile (QSECOFR), or, using a user profile that has *ALLOBJ special authority.

 The default installation of the IBM i LSAM software enables the IBM i default system operator (QSYSOPR) to start or stop the LSAM server programs, to view the status of the LSAM servers and to work with tracked jobs.
 QSYSOPR is not granted any other authority to use LSAM functions.